Renhoex/Delicious-Spike-Engine/README.md

 - Fixed the death sound player not using a bus sound channel
 - Recoded the way time is saved to prevent time reseting and not reseting on new files
 - Game configuration file now uses the GameConfiguration class

+# 2.0
+- removed semicolons from scripts
+- rewrote the platforms to take advantage of animated static bodies
+- rewrote movements to work better with Godots new physics
+- moved process code to physics code to keep gameplay consistent
+- fixed up and converted all code to work with godot 4.1

 # Read the Delicious Spike Engine Guide for more information